sveltejs/cli/packages/sv-utils/api-surface.md

 	static wrapAsLocalDate(jsDate: Date): TomlDate;
 	static wrapAsLocalTime(jsDate: Date): TomlDate;
 }
+type IntegersAsBigInt = undefined | boolean | 'asNeeded';
 type TomlPrimitive = string | number | bigint | boolean | TomlDate;
 type TomlTable = {
 	[key: string]: TomlValue;
 };
 type TomlValue = TomlPrimitive | TomlValue[] | TomlTable;
+type TomlTableWithoutBigInt = {
+	[key: string]: TomlValueWithoutBigInt;
+};
+type TomlValueWithoutBigInt =
+	Exclude<TomlPrimitive, bigint> | TomlValueWithoutBigInt[] | TomlTableWithoutBigInt;
+interface ParseOptions {
+	maxDepth?: number;
+	integersAsBigInt?: IntegersAsBigInt;
+}
+declare function parse$1(
+	toml: string,
+	options?: ParseOptions & {
+		integersAsBigInt: Exclude<IntegersAsBigInt, undefined | false>;
+	}
+): TomlTable;
+declare function parse$1(toml: string, options?: ParseOptions): TomlTableWithoutBigInt;
+/*!
+ * Copyright (c) Squirrel Chat et al., All rights reserved.
+ * SPDX-License-Identifier: BSD-3-Clause
+ *
+ * Redistribution and use in source and binary forms, with or without
+ * modification, are permitted provided that the following conditions are met:
+ *
+ * 1. Redistributions of source code must retain the above copyright notice, this
+ *    list of conditions and the following disclaimer.
+ * 2. Redistributions in binary form must reproduce the above copyright notice,
+ *    this list of conditions and the following disclaimer in the
+ *    documentation and/or other materials provided with the distribution.
+ * 3. Neither the name of the copyright holder nor the names of its contributors
+ *    may be used to endorse or promote products derived from this software without
+ *    specific prior written permission.
+ *
+ * THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND
+ * ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED
+ * WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE
+ * DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE
+ * FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL
+ * DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR
+ * SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER
+ * CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY,
+ * OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
+ * OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+ */
+declare function stringify(
+	obj: any,
+	{
+		maxDepth,
+		numbersAsFloat
+	}?: {
+		maxDepth?: number;
+		numbersAsFloat?: boolean;
+	}
+): string;
+/*!
+ * Copyright (c) Squirrel Chat et al., All rights reserved.
+ * SPDX-License-Identifier: BSD-3-Clause
+ *
+ * Redistribution and use in source and binary forms, with or without
+ * modification, are permitted provided that the following conditions are met:
+ *
+ * 1. Redistributions of source code must retain the above copyright notice, this
+ *    list of conditions and the following disclaimer.
+ * 2. Redistributions in binary form must reproduce the above copyright notice,
+ *    this list of conditions and the following disclaimer in the
+ *    documentation and/or other materials provided with the distribution.
+ * 3. Neither the name of the copyright holder nor the names of its contributors
+ *    may be used to endorse or promote products derived from this software without
+ *    specific prior written permission.
+ *
+ * THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND
+ * ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED
+ * WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE
+ * DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE
+ * FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL
+ * DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR
+ * SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER
+ * CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY,
+ * OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
+ * OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+ */
+type TomlErrorOptions = ErrorOptions & {
+	toml: string;
+	ptr: number;
+};
+declare class TomlError extends Error {
+	line: number;
+	column: number;
+	codeblock: string;
+	constructor(message: string, options: TomlErrorOptions);
+}
+declare namespace index_d_exports$6 {
+	export {
+		TomlDate,
+		TomlError,
+		TomlValue as TomlPrimitive,
+		TomlTable,
+		TomlTableWithoutBigInt,
+		TomlValue,
+		TomlValueWithoutBigInt,
+		_default as default,
+		parse$1 as parse,
+		stringify
+	};
+}
+declare const _default: {
+	parse: typeof parse$1;
+	stringify: typeof stringify;
+	TomlDate: typeof TomlDate;
+	TomlError: typeof TomlError;
+};
 declare module 'estree' {
 	interface TSTypeAnnotation {
 		type: 'TSTypeAnnotation';